Registration for the 2017-18 school year

 Call for information about available spots for the current school year.

-Registration begins January 30th for returning families and on February 13th for new families.
 Families wishing to enroll should submit a completed application form and a $100 nonrefundable application fee for each child returning or new to the school.
 Please contact us to arrange a tour either before or after filling out the application form.